 <

-I will always ask that you examine the reason for buying a DSLR or what many call a “fancy camera.”
+My first recommendation is you examine your reason for buying a DSLR or what many call a “fancy camera.”
 If you want to take better images, that’s awesome!
 Want to be able to zoom in for kid’s sports?
 Yay!
 However, I will be honest and tell you most people who purchase a DSLR use it for a short period of time and may like it, but then they become easily frustrated and don’t learn to use it properly to create stunning images.
-It then sits in the bag it probably came with and collects dust.
+It then sits in the bag it probably came with and collects dust or many, many times I’ve seen them for sale on Facebook Marketplace a few years later.

 There’s a small minority of people I will encourage to purchase a DSLR:

 Many consumer-level DSLRs have lots of attractive bells and whistles, fun flip screens, automatic settings, and more.
 But beware, these are sales tactics.
-Because I use a professional level camera that lacks any automatic setting options (meaning I’m always choosing my aperture, shutter speed, ISO, and white balance), I don’t have much advice on a specific consumer DSLR because I don’t research them and they change so much from year to year.
-I highly recommend Ken Rockwell’s advice on the latest consumer models and you can find his site here.
+Because I use a professional level camera that lacks any automatic setting options (meaning I’m always choosing my aperture, shutter speed, ISO, and white balance), I don’t have much advice on a specific consumer DSLR because I don’t research them.
+They also change so much from year to year.
+I highly recommend Ken Rockwell‘s advice on the latest consumer models.

 Lenses.
-Your lens choice will make a bigger impact on your images than your actual camera.
-Those fancy-looking, zoom lenses that come with a camera kit are nothing more than plastic trash (harsh, I know, but true!), so I do not recommend purchasing a dSLR “kit” that comes with one.
+Your lens choice will make a bigger impact on your images than your camera.
+Those fancy-looking, zoom lenses that come with a camera will not make great images (harsh reality, but true!).
+I do not recommend purchasing a dSLR “kit” that comes with one.
 You are SO much better off purchasing a camera body and a nice lens separately.
-DO not fall for the sales tactic of the all-inclusive kit, TRUST ME!
-The quality of the lens on the end of your camera is what will help you create art.
+Do not fall for the sales tactic of the all-inclusive kit, TRUST ME!
+The quality of the lens on the end of your camera is what will help you begin to create art.
 I prefer prime lenses, or a lens with one focal length.
 If you’ve had a session with me, you know I MOVE to create my images.
-I only use a professional zoom lens for my personal sports photography.
+I only use a professional zoom lens for personal action photography at race tracks.
 I highly recommend purchasing a great 50mm or 35mm f/1.8 lens to start.
 If you need to save some cash, I’ve bought several refurbished lenses from Nikon here and have always been pleased.

 A word on Mirrorless.
 I haven’t taken the plunge yet, but know several photographers who have changed to mirrorless technology.
 I’ve heard mixed feelings, so I’m sitting where I’m happy with my traditional equipment as long as they serve me well.